Farming Land

 What about pre-emption with price revision?

-The Sempastous Law and SAFER
+The Sempastous Law and the SAFER

-How is SAFER remunerated?
+How is the SAFER remunerated?

 Is the risk of pre-emption high?

-What should you do if the risk of pre-emption is high?
+How to act if the risk of pre-emption is high?

 In conclusion